PatternsTechGit/PT_ToasterNotification/README.md

 ```

 ## Step 5:  Setup Transaction Service
-Go to `transaction.service.ts` in **services** folder and create a new method named `deposit` which will call the API method to deposit funds by accountNumber as below :
+Go to transaction service in services folder and **create a new method deposit** which will call the API method to deposit funds by accountNumber as below :

 ```ts
 deposit(depositRequest: DepositRequest): Observable<DepositResponse> {